 Activities might include regular reading groups, one-off workshops, training and development sessions, or research seminars that complement the regular research seminars and annual lectures we run at the RAI.
-We welcome applications for events that are disciplinarily specific, or which include an interdisciplinary or multidisciplinary element.
+Events can be disciplinarily specific or include an interdisciplinary element.
 We especially encourage applications that will lead to publication or that include some element of student engagement.
-We also expect events to offer an equitable and welcoming environment that promotes the full participation of people from historically marginalized groups.
+We expect events to offer an equitable and welcoming environment that promotes the full participation of people from historically marginalized groups.

-Individual applications may request up to £5,000, but the preference of the Committee is to fund several smaller activities.
-Successful awards are typically up to £2,000.
-All funded proposals receive complimentary use of RAI event space (or Zoom account), promotion on the RAI termcard and university-wide OxTalks list, and administrative support for the reimbursement of pre-approved expenses.
+All funded proposals receive complementary use of RAI event space (or Zoom account), promotion on the RAI mailing list and social media channels, and administrative support for the reimbursement of pre-approved expenses.
 The Committee may also choose to offer event space and promotion to promising proposals that cannot be funded.

 Michaelmas Term (deadline: Monday of 5th week, for events no earlier than the following Trinity term)

 Trinity term (deadline: Monday of 5th week, for events no earlier than the following Michaelmas term)